-Here’s another reminder: If community members feel that they are only being spoken to rather than engaged in a discussion, they will perceive your company as self-serving.
+Here’s another reminder: If community members feel they are only being spoken to rather than engaging in a discussion, they will perceive your company as self-serving.

 Engaging your audience in a genuinely helpful way through your content humanizes your brand and strengthens your bond with your customers and potential customers.

-While it’s important to post content regularly, listening to your audience is equally important.
+While posting content regularly is essential, listening to your audience is equally important.
 Social listening is the fastest way to get feedback from your community, and it’s one of the best ways to grow customer retention.

-Through social listening, you get to see what they’re struggling with first-hand, and you can resolve it quickly before they move on to a competitor.
+Through social listening, you get to first-hand see what they’re struggling with, and you can resolve it quickly before they move on to a competitor.
 Personalization is king.

 According to research by Salesforce, 84% of consumers say being treated like a person, not a number, is very important to winning their business.
 And when you adapt to their needs, you’re strengthening customer-brand relationships.
 It’s also easier to get brand ambassadors and advocates when you listen.

 Let’s consider an example.
-Back in 2017 on Twitter, a Tesla owner asked for a change to the steering wheel once the car is parked.
-(Tesla’s business model is both B2B and B2C.)
+In 2017 on Twitter, a Tesla owner asked for a change to the steering wheel once the car is parked.

 Elon Musk, CEO of Tesla and SpaceX responded himself and made the requested change a reality: